The Job and Container Specifications

 • $env{FOO} evaluates to the value of the client’s FOO environment variable.

-• $prev{FOO} evaluates to the value of the FOO environment variable in the partially-computed map, without this map applied.
+• $prev{FOO} evaluates to the value of the FOO environment variable in the candidate map, without the current element’s map applied.

 It is an error if the referenced variable doesn’t exist.
 However, :- can be used to provide a default value, like $env{VAR:-default}.